BalticSeabird/echoedge/README.md

 ```

-A cron job has to be configured since the scripts should be running automatically every time the edge device reboots.
+##### A cron job has to be configured since the scripts should be running automatically every time the edge device reboots
 ```Shell
 apt-get update && apt-get upgrade apt-get install cron # if cron is not installed systemctl status cron # verify that the installation was successful crontab -e # edit the crontab file
 ```

-Add the following row to the crontab file to run the shell-script on reboot of your device.
+##### Add the following row to the crontab file to run the shell-script on reboot of your device
 ```Shell
 @reboot sh /PATH/TO/REPO/echoedge/reboot.sh
 ```